Job hunting skills

 Finding job opportunities

-Don't limit yourself when searching for job opportunities.
-You really need to commit sufficient time to your job hunt, think creatively, research companies and consider working for smaller enterprises.
-Job hunting is all about establishing a routine across a variety of methods and trying your best to not get too disheartened if things don't move as quickly as you want them to.
-Persistence and resilience are key to a successful job search.
+Expand your horizons when searching for job opportunities.
+Dedicate ample time, think outside the box, research companies, and consider smaller enterprises.
+Job hunting requires establishing a routine across multiple methods and maintaining resilience if things don't progress as quickly as desired.
+Persistence is key to a successful job search.

 Advice for international students

 International Students: Know your work limits in the UK.
 Check your visa sticker or BRP for maximum work hours during term-time.
 Stay informed with UK Council for International Student Affairs (UKCISA) for guidance and advice.
 Explore our International Student information for details on finding and working in the UK.